 1. Inspect for cracks and gaps

 As you can imagine, pests rarely just walk in through the front door.
 They find hidden cracks and gaps around the property where they can enter unnoticed and remain hidden.
-Although doors and windows are popular entries for bugs and rodents, it’s advisable to check the whole house for small openings that could let them in.
+Although doors and windows are popular entries for bugs and rodents, experts as Tampa pest control company mentioned that it’s advisable to check the whole house for small openings that could let them in.
 Look for crevices and foundation cracks, loose siding, missing roof shingles, and others.
 You can closely examine for openings around the utility lines like pipes, electric wiring, and cables.
 If you spot any imperfections, make sure to carefully seal them using copper mesh, coarse steel wool, sheet metal, or mortar.

 2. Keep the food away